Aasia

-Aasia Begum, better known as simply Aasia, (13 November 1951 – 9 March 2013) was a Pakistani film actress who was active in the 1970s, 1980s and 1990s.
+Aasia Begum, better known as simply Aasia, (13 November 1951 – 9 March 2013) was a Pakistani film actress who was active from the 1970s to the 1990s.

 Early life

-Aasia was born in 1951 as Firdous in Patiala, Punjab, India.
-She emigrated from India to Pakistan.
-She resided in New York after retiring from her career, where she died on 9 March 2013, aged 60.
+Aasia was born in 1951 as Firdous at a camp for partition IDPs in Patiala, Punjab, India, and was later moved to Pakistan.
+After retiring from her career, she resided in New York, where she died on 9 March 2013, aged 60.

 Career

-She made her debut in the Pakistani film industry in 1970 in a film by producer Shabab Kiranwi.
+She made her debut in the Pakistani film industry in 1970 in a film by Shabab Kiranvi.
 In the same year, she also acted in director Riaz Shahid's movie Gharnata (1970).
 Aasia acted in more than 179 Punjabi, and several Urdu films.
 Aasia is best remembered for her role of 'Mukkho' in the Punjabi film Maula Jatt (1979).
 This role redefined the concept of 'Jatti' and 'Chaudhrani' in Pakistani Punjabi language films.
-In that film, she had based her Punjabi language accent on the Sargodha and Jhang accents.
+In that film, she had based her Punjabi accent on the Sargodha and Jhang accents.